SIGN UP FOR MY NEWSLETTER!

 Click to buy indie!

 The podcast: Is it Funny?

 K. A. Laity is an award-winning author, scholar, filmmaker, critic, editor, and arcane artist.
 Current research includes medieval Scots, crime fiction/films, and the writings of Leonora Carrington.
-Her short film A Fire Ritual for the Heart was featured in the Silent Fire exhibition co-curated by the Yale Institute of Sacred Music and Nasty Women Connecticut.
+Her short film Pomegranate has its first festival selection, and A Fire Ritual for the Heart was featured in the Silent Fire exhibition co-curated by the Yale Institute of Sacred Music and Nasty Women Connecticut.
 Her fiction includes Chastity Flame, The Mangrove Legacy, Lush Situation, Love is a Grift, Satan’s Sorority, How to Be Dull, White Rabbit, Dream Book, A Cut-Throat Business, Owl Stretching, and Pelzmantel.
 She has edited My Wandering Uterus, Respectable Horror, Weird Noir, Noir Carnival and Drag Noir, plus written many short stories, scholarly essays, songs, and plays.
 Laity has served as History Witch for Witches & Pagans.
 Her 2011-2 Fulbright Fellowship at the National University of Ireland, Galway, focused on Digital Humanities.